101: Student (Revenue)

 These scholarships are received and disbursed to student accounts according to University policy or specific instructions from the donor.
 Scholarships for full-time enrolled students are disbursed based on donor authorization or, if not specified, on a pro-rata basis for the academic year.
 The Office of Business Affairs provides the name, OSU ID number, and dollar amount to the Office of Financial Aid and Scholarships for coordination with Title IV financial aid.

 Information on available private scholarships can be obtained from resources such as libraries, the OSU Office of Financial Aid and Scholarships, and high school counseling offices.
-Scholarship information is also available on the World Wide Web.
+Scholarship information is also available on the internet.
 The OSU Office of Financial Aid and Scholarships maintains a partial file of private scholarship resources.

 National Merit Scholarships